 In Georgia, there are four main workers’ compensation statutes of limitations that could bar an injured worker from filing a claim or receiving benefits.
 But there are circumstances that may allow workers to get around these time limitations.

-First, Tell Your Employer about Your Work Injury
+First, Tell Your Employer About Your Work Injury

 For a free legal consultation, call (404) 888-8888